legionth/php-http-server-react/README.md

 ```

 The `end` event will be sent when the client transfer is completed.

+This is just an example you can use a [BufferedSink](https://github.com/reactphp/stream) from the `reactphp/stream` to avoid these lines of code.

 Check out the `examples` folder how your server could look like.